April 1, 2021

 The cruise credit or voucher can be transferred to any other person of your choice.

-Poseidon Expeditions is committed to providing our travelers, crew and staff the utmost in health security and peace-of-mind as they explore the Antarctic Peninsula, South Georgia and the Falkland Islands during the upcoming 2020-21 season.
+Poseidon Expeditions is committed to providing our travelers, crew and staff the utmost in health security and peace-of-mind as we actively plan our polar operations commencing in 2021.